 - Inside controlled airspace

-- Under 16.4 ft horizontally from people
+- No closer than 16.4 ft laterally from bystanders

 - In VLOS (or in contact with someone in VLOS)